December 17, 2020

 Hospital doctor shadowing & global health experience programs.

 As a pre-health or premed during COVID, you are faced with the challenge of accumulating medical experience hours with greatly limited options.
-Since the spread of the pandemic, virtual shadowing opportunities have been created as a way of helping premed students find clinical experience during COVID-19.
+Virtual shadowing opportunities have been created as a way of helping premed students find clinical experience during COVID-19.
 In this article, we explain the differences between virtual shadowing vs. in person shadowing.

 We know a lot about shadowing a doctor and what you can – and should – learn, because that’s what we do at Global Pre-Meds.
-We have created doctor shadowing programs and global health experiences for pre-med and pre-health students so that they can decide if medicine is right for them, and show admissions officers that they are outstanding applicants.
+Our doctor shadowing programs and global health experiences help pre-med and pre-health students decide if medicine is right for them, and show admission officers that they are outstanding applicants.
 We can do this because we control every aspect of our program, unlike most doctor shadowing programs.

 We have enhanced our safety protocols to account for the risks of the virus, so that we can continue to help provide hospital shadowing for students who want to be doctors, physician assistants, nurses, or midwives.
 Our students can safely observe on the frontlines of international hospitals and clinics, as they learn about healthcare from a global perspective.